imixs/imixs-cloud/doc/STORAGE.md

 For Debian/Ubuntu, use the following command to install open-iscsi:

 	$ sudo apt-get install open-iscsi

-### Quick Setup

-For a quick setup check the file /management/longhorn/002-ingress.yaml.
-This file will provide a placeholder for the Longhonr Web UI.
-If you have setup this file to your needs you can start Longhorn within the Imixs-Cloud with:

-	$ kubectl apply -f management/longhorn/

-For a more detailed setup guide see the following sections.

 ### Install Longhorn into your Cluster